Stefano Zannowich

 Stefano Zannowich (Stefan or Stjepan Zanović, Стефан Зановић; Budva, Montenegro, 18 February 1751 – Amsterdam, Netherlands, then known as the Dutch Republic, 25 May 1786) was an adventurer from Budva who achieved significant notoriety for his impersonation of royalty.
 His most notable published work was the 1776 "Turkish Letters".

 Biography

 Zannowich's life is full of controversy, scarce on facts, and filled with fictional events that were most likely products of his own imagination.
 Various fragments were recorded by his acquaintances.

 Birth

-Zanović was born in 1751 in Budva, which was part of Venetian Albania, now known as Montenegro.
+Zanović was born in 1751 in Budva, which was part of Venetia, now known as Montenegro.
 He was born in Paštrovići, the fourth child of Antun Zanović, a wealthy merchant and shoemaker, and his wife Franka (née Marković).
 His father was known as Budaljanin or Buduan in Venice, indicating his origin in Budva.

 Siblings

 He had older brothers named Marko (b.
 1745), Primislav (b.
 1747), and his namesake Stjepan (b.
 1749), who died at an early age.
 After Stjepan, his parents had Vincislav (b.
 1755) and Miroslav (1761-1834), as well as two daughters, Marija Jelisaveta (b.
 1753) and Teresia Giustiniana (b.
 1758).

 The large number of siblings allowed them to constantly change identities, falsely impersonating one another, often creating confusion by allegedly appearing in two places at the same time.
 His oldest brother Marko went to Imperial Russia in 1781 and became a count, living on the estate of Serbian-Russian count Semyon Zorich in Shklow.
 In 1783, both Marko and Anibal, his brother, were arrested for their involvement in his brother's money counterfeiting operation.
 Anibal is not the same person as Stjepan; it is more likely that Primislav used the same alias.
 They were imprisoned in Siberia until 1788 when they were pardoned by Catherine the Great due to Zorich's intervention and Stjepan's fame in Western Europe, where he always glorified the Russian empress.
 After their release, they left for Arhangelsk and were not mentioned again.

 His youngest brother Miroslav also adopted the title of count and became involved in politics as a staunch opponent of Venetian aspirations towards Dalmatia.
 He was a delegate of Budva at the unification assembly of Montenegro and Boka in 1813.
 He also published the book Thoughts and Sonnets and died at a very old age in 1834.

 Among all his relatives, Stjepan, alongside Primislav, who was often his partner in con schemes, is perhaps the best known.